Residents' handbook and purchaser’s information pack

 In each property, a telephone point will be located in a suitable position to receive a telephone.
 A broadband point may also be installed to allow a choice of provider.

-You will be responsible for the normal connection and rental charge.
+You'll be responsible for the normal connection and rental charge.

-What happens if you become
+What happens if you become unable to cope

 Nuisance, anti-social behaviour and harassment